EnzoSeason/study-notes/data-analytics/5-share/week-4/presentation.md

 The **theory** you're trying to prove or disprove with data.

+Establishing the hypothesis early in the presentation helps your audience understand data.

 ## The McCandless Method

 1. Introduce the graphic by name